rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Trump says US will send Patriot missiles to Ukraine
+## Trump gives Russia 50 days to resolve Ukraine war

 date: 2025-07-14, from: RTÉ News

-US President Donald Trump has said he will send Patriot air defence missiles to Ukraine, adding they are necessary to defend the country.
+US President Donald Trump has told Russia to resolve its Ukraine war within 50 days or face massive new economic sanctions as he laid out plans for new infusions of weaponry for Kyiv.

 <br>